thrust-ltd/hangout/en-US_Privacy_Policy.md

 If a person (hereinafter referred to as the "guardian") who falls under Article 26, Paragraph 2 of the Act on the Protection of Location Information (hereinafter referred to as the "Person Responsible for Protection") agrees to the use or provision of personal location information for the protection of the life or body of a child under the age of 8, the consent of the guardian is considered to be the consent of the individual.

 a.
 Child Under the Age of 8

 b.
 Person Under Full Guardianship

 c.
 Person with a Mental Disability as defined in Article 2, Paragraph 2, Item 2 of the Act on the Welfare of Persons with Disabilities, who is considered a severely disabled person under Article

 In order to consent to the use or provision of personal location information for the protection of the life or body of a child under the age of 8 or other protected individuals, the person responsible for protection must attach a written document proving their status as the person responsible for protection and submit it to the company.
 The person responsible for protection, when consenting to the use or provision of personal location information of a child under the age of 8 or other protected individuals, retains all the rights of the user under the location service terms and conditions.

-⑦ ontact Information of Location Information Management Officer

-Users can report any complaints or inquiries related to the protection of personal location information that arise while using the service to the location information management officer or the responsible department.
-The company will promptly respond and provide sufficient answers to user reports.

-- **Location Information Management Officer**
-    - Name: WooSeok Park
-    - Position: CTO
-    - Contact: cs@hangout.im

-### Article 12 (Obligation to Notify)

-If a person responsible for protection, who wishes to consent to the use or provision of personal location information for the protection of the life or body of a child under the age of 8 or other protected individuals, they must attach a written document proving their status as the person responsible for protection and submit it to the company.
-The person responsible for protection, when consenting to the use or provision of personal location information of a child under the age of 8 or other protected individuals, retains all the rights of the user under the location service terms and conditions.

 ⑦ Contact Information for the Location Information Manager's Name, Department Responsible for Personal Location Information Protection, and Handling Complaints